telerik/kendo-ui-core/docs/web/scheduler/resources.md

           start: new Date("2013/6/6 11:00 AM"),
           end: new Date("2013/6/6 1:00 PM"),
           title: "Meeting with investors",
-          atendees: [2, 3] // Bob (value: 2) and Charlie (value: 3)
+          attendees: [2, 3] // Bob (value: 2) and Charlie (value: 3)
         },
         {
           id: 2,
           start: new Date("2013/6/6 10:15 AM"),
           end: new Date("2013/6/6 12:30 PM"),
           title: "Job Interview",
-          atendees: [1, 2] // Alex (value: 1) and Bob (value: 2)
+          attendees: [1, 2] // Alex (value: 1) and Bob (value: 2)
         }
       ],
       resources: [
         {
-          field: "atendees", // The field of the scheduler event which contains the resource identifier
+          field: "attendees", // The field of the scheduler event which contains the resource identifier
-          title: "Atendees", // The label displayed in the scheduler edit form for this resource
+          title: "Attendees", // The label displayed in the scheduler edit form for this resource
           dataSource: [
             {
                 text: "Alex", // Text of the resource instance